Understanding Romans 14:5-6

 “15 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you; 16 as also in all his epistles, speaking in them of these things; wherein are some things hard to be understood, which the ignorant and unstedfast wrest, as they do also the other scriptures, unto their own destruction.
 17 Ye therefore, beloved, knowing these things beforehand, beware lest, being carried away with the error of the wicked, ye fall from your own stedfastness” (2 Peter 3:15-17, ASV).

 We learn some important details from Peter’s words.
 Apparently, Paul wrote some things that are hard to understand, but they do not negate the other Scriptures.
 The other Scriptures are a reference to the Old Testament.
 They did not have a New Testament in that time.
 Paul was a very educated man, which is why some people struggled with his words.

 First of all, in Romans 14:1 Paul informed us that this issue was considered disputable.
 This means it is not clearly defined by Scripture.
 “Now accept one who is weak in faith, but not for disputes over opinions.”
 Secondly, the Greek word Paul uses for day, hemera, refers to any common day.
 It refers to the other six days of the week.
 Thus, he is addressing common days, not holy days like the Sabbath.

 Third, the Greek word for holy, hagios, is not even found in this chapter (Romans 14).
 Thus, he is addressing common days, not holy days like the Sabbath.
-If he were referring to the Sabbath, Paul would have used the specific Greek word for Sabbath, sabbaton.
+If he were referring to the Sabbath, Paul would have used a specific Greek word for Sabbath, such as sabbaton (or similar words).
 Fourth, Paul was not addressing which days God considers to be holy, but what days men esteem higher than others.
-God is the one who set aside the Sabbath, not man.
+God is the one who consecrated the Sabbath, not man.